devjoynet/endless-runner-game/PRD.md

 **Experience Qualities**:
 1. **Immediate** - Players should be able to start playing within seconds with zero learning curve
 2. **Responsive** - Every jump and collision should feel tight and satisfying with no input lag
-3. **Challenging** - Difficulty should ramp naturally, keeping players engaged and coming back to beat their score
+3. **Progressive** - Difficulty ramps through structured levels, rewarding skill and persistence with clear milestones

-**Complexity Level**: Micro Tool (single-purpose)
+**Complexity Level**: Light Application (multiple features with basic state)
-  - This is a focused, single-mechanic game with one action (jump), one goal (survive), and persistent high score tracking
+  - A focused runner game with structured progression across 10 levels, persistent high score tracking, and state management for level advancement

 ## Essential Features